 Osoyoos and the whole Okanagan region is known for having an excellent climate for growing fruits and vegetables, including grapes, and contains more wineries than you can count dotting the hillsides.

 Given our love for wine, we couldn’t visit the Okanagan and pass on some wine tasting.
-We made an appointment at NK’MIP Cellars for an afternoon tasting.
+We made an appointment at NK’MIP Cellars for an afternoon tasting at the beautiful Spirit Ridge Resort.
 The tasting was very COVID safe, with lots of distancing and restricted movement.
 We sampled a flight of wines, with the 2019 Riesling being our surprising favorite as we usually prefer full-bodied reds.

 Before we knew it, we had to get back on the road.
 We were on a mission to catch the larch trees in Banff, and were racing against the incoming winter weather that would cause the trees to lose all of their colorful needles.